kaviarjs/nova/DOCUMENTATION.md

   someNestedField: {
     someValue: 1,
   }
-  // This is the actual link
+  // This is the actual collection link
   medicalProfile: {
     // This is a field that belongs inside the MedicalProfile collection document
     bloodPresure: 1,